jedrzejd/Mask-Detector/README.md

 # Mask-Detector

-Automatic detection of Covid-19 on x-rays of the lungs
+Automatic verification of protective masks on the face.

 ## Table of content
 * [General info](#general-info)